(NOTE: NHCS teachers should register on SchoolLink)

 Wilmington, NC 28403-5966

-Acclaimed poet and Kennedy Center Teaching Artist Glenis Redmond conducts a three-day in-school artist residency with sixth graders at Virgo Prep, the 2012/13 ARTworks School Partner.
-Her workshops use clear and easy poetic structures and formats, empowering students to expand their imaginations and to cross creative boundaries.
+Acclaimed poet and Kennedy Center Teaching Artist Glenis Redmond conducts a weeklong in-school artist residency with sixth and seventh graders at D.C.
+Virgo.
+Redmond's workshops use clear and easy poetic structures and formats that empower students to expand their imaginations and cross creative boundaries.
+Her work this year, will build on a residency from last year, which led to the creation of a new collaborative student poem, I am Home, featured in a February performance by LA-based CONTRA-TIEMPO dance company.

-"Poetry Off the Page" prepares teachers to help students use brainstorming, imagery, and layering to write powerful and effective poems; and examines ways to involve students in memorizing and performing poems with appropriate voice projection, physical stance, and gesture.
-(Grades 5 - 8)
+"Poetry Off the Page" prepares teachers and teaching artists to help students use brainstorming, imagery, and layering to write powerful and effective poems; and examines ways to involve students in memorizing and performing poems with appropriate voice projection, physical stance, and gesture.
+This workshop is appropriate for teachers, pre-service teachers and teaching artists working with students, grade 5 - 8.

 Teaching Artist Biography